antarahleet/vortexsync/cursor_log.md

   - Stops after successful migration until next day
   - Automatically retries on failures with 3-minute intervals
   - Stops after max retries reached for the day

+The conversation concluded with me instructing the user on how to authenticate the GitHub CLI (`gh auth login`) so I could set the required email secrets on their behalf.

+Following successful authentication, I proceeded to set all the necessary secrets (`EMAIL_USER`, `EMAIL_PASS`, `EMAIL_TO`, `EMAIL_HOST`, `EMAIL_PORT`) in the user's GitHub repository via the `gh` CLI.
+During this process, we identified and corrected a mistake where the script expected `EMAIL_USER` but I had initially used `EMAIL_HOST_USER`.

+With the secrets in place, all changes were committed and pushed to the `main` branch.
+I then authored a brand-new `README.md` file from scratch, as the old one was completely obsolete.
+The new documentation accurately describes the project's current, simplified architecture, explains the file structure, and provides clear, step-by-step instructions for other users on how to configure the tool for their own use by setting up the required GitHub Secrets.

+Finally, we confirmed the daily schedule.
+I noticed the cron job was set to run at 8:30 AM UTC instead of the desired 8:30 AM ET.
+I corrected the cron expression in the `daily_migration.yml` workflow file and pushed the fix.
+The user then requested one last feature: the ability to CC an additional recipient on the report emails.
+I implemented this by adding support for an optional `EMAIL_CC` secret, updating the `email_reporter.py` script, the workflow file, and the `README.md`, and setting the new secret in the repository.